 Provides an overview of the health education areas of responsibilities in preparation for the Certified Health Education Specialist national exam.
 For students in their last semester at UVU, planning to register and take the CHES exam in October or April.

 Introduces strategic planning and operations management in relation to current and future topics and trends in healthcare.
 Examines historical and current quality improvement models and applies them to current industry topics.
 Discusses the relationship between industry and healthcare.

-Provides field experience and enhanced knowledge in community health services and education, under the preceptorship of an individual qualified by education and/or experience.
+Provides field experience and enhanced knowledge in health services and education, under the preceptorship of an individual qualified by education and/or experience.
 May be repeated for a maximum of 6 credits toward graduation.
 May be graded credit/no credit.

 Provides students the opportunity to conduct research under the mentorship of a faculty member.
 Provides an opportunity to put in practice the theoretical knowledge gained in prior major courses.
 Requires the creation of a significant intellectual or creative product that is characteristic of the community health discipline and worthy of communication to a broader audience.
 May be repeated for a maximum of 3 credits toward graduation.